 If you are new to HTML, you should learn its basics here (about tags and main principles of HTML).
 Although tutorials published by W3Schools are targeted towards web design (not email), it‘s crucial to have at least basic knowledge of what HTML is and how it works.
 Once you understand that, you can move on with email HTML.

-It‘s important to understand that HTML on websites and on emails differ.
+It‘s important to understand that HTML on websites and emails differ.
 Many HTML and CSS properties used in modern web design are not supported in email.
-Email programs like Outlook 2007 and 2010 actually use Microsoft Word (yes, a word processor) to render HTML.
+Email programs like Outlook 2007 and 2010 use Microsoft Word (yes, a word processor) to render HTML.
 So you’ll need to go a bit old-school here and code everything with tables (<table>, <td>, <tr> tags will have to become your best friends).

 Email design best practices

 - Keep your design simple: avoid drop shadows, fancy fonts, rollovers and other interactivity